Why Upgrade from Dentures to Dental Implants?

 The tooth implant screws into your jaw and sits there permanently just like a natural tooth.
 A titanium screw supports the visible crown, which is shaped and colored in such a way as to be indistinguishable from a natural tooth.

 When only a single tooth is missing, a single dental implant will do the trick.
 When a patient is missing an entire row of teeth, modern dentistry offers the All-on-4 system.
 The All-on-4 system supports an entire permanent denture on just four titanium implants (as opposed to a separate one for every single missing tooth.)
 The dentist can put the implants where bone density is greatest, and this can eliminate the need for bone grafting (see below).
 The All-on-4 system provides shorter treatment and recovery times and reduced dental implant cost compared to individual tooth implants.
+The patient leaves that same day with teeth screwed into the implants since they are all connected.

 The Benefits of Dental Implants